citruspunch/ToDoList/README.md

     - Navigate to the cloned directory and select it.

 3.  **Build the project:**
     - Android Studio should automatically start building the project.
-If not, you can manually trigger a build by selecting "Build" -> "Make Project".
+If not, you can manually trigger a build by selecting:
+       **Build** → **Assemble Project**.

 4.  **Run the app:**
     - Connect an Android device or start an emulator.